troglobit/finit/doc/bootstrap.md

 17. If `runparts <DIR>` is set, [run-parts(8)][] is called on `<DIR>`
 18. Call `/etc/rc.local`, if it exists and is an executable shell script
 19. Call 5th level (last) hooks, `HOOK_SYSTEM_UP`
-20. Start TTYs defined in `/etc/finit.conf`, or rescue on `/dev/console`
+20. Start all configured TTYs, or a rescue shell on `/dev/console`

 In (10) and (15) tasks and services defined in `/etc/finit.conf` are started.
 Remember, all `service` and `task` stanzas are started in